 If this seems like an option that you’d be interested in pursuing, Drs.
-Mussalli and Worth advise you to talk to your midwife about it early in your prenatal care.
-“It’s not widely available,” Mussalli said.
-“However, the equipment and the gas are not very expensive for the hospital to obtain.”
-It’s also not an expensive option for the patient, with the service frequently being offered at no cost or billed directly to insurance.
+Mussalli and Worth advise you to talk to your doctor or midwife about laughing gas early in your prenatal care.
+Nitrous oxide is becoming more widely available, but it’s not offered everywhere yet.
+“However, the equipment and the gas are not very expensive for the hospital to obtain,” Dr. Mussalli says.